esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 - What don't we know yet?
 > It's hard to answer what don't we know yet.
 I don't know, but if you can anticipate things like folks you need to talk to maybe your leadership can help answer that question of what you don't know yet.
 Are there competing deadlines that we need to think about?
 Is this getting redesigned is this in a code base that hasn't been shipped to all users yet? - Marcy

+### Lesson 3: Qualify & Quantify Accessibility issues

+#### 🛠️ Challenge: Qualify and Quantify an Accessibility Issue
+🎯 Write a JIRA issue that descr

 ## Useful resources
 TODO: Add more  useful links.